 How to Visit McWay Falls: Direction

-I invested more time in planning our recent Big Sur road trip.
+I invested more time in planning our recent California road trip.
 No more guessing and hoping for the best while looking for the classic waterfall.
 This strategy certainly didn’t do any good for us the first time.

 Before this visit to McWay Falls, I jotted down exact distances with proper directions, including time it would take us to get to the site from the closest towns and cities.